OperationSpark/magic-8-ball/README.md

 // other code ...
 ````

-Here's we're showing the user an exit message, pretty standard UX, and then calling `process.exit()`, which tells Node.js to quit!
+Here, we're showing the user an exit message, pretty standard UX, and then calling `process.exit()`, which tells Node.js to quit!
 Passing the value `0` tells bash that the app quit without error.

 **Run the App!**